-I admit I was very intimidated about the thought of driving a rental car in the Yucatan Peninsula.
-On previous trips here, I’ve seen the traffic from the comfort of my air-conditioned bus on the way to my fancy all-inclusive and it always looked a bit crazy.
-But this time, we weren’t going to a resort and we wanted to explore the area, so we needed to rent a car.
+I admit I was very intimidated about the thought of driving in the Yucatan Peninsula.
+On previous trips to the Yucatan, I’ve watched the Mexican traffic from the comfort of my air-conditioned bus on the way to my fancy all-inclusive and it always looked a bit crazy.
+But this time, we were staying off-resort and wanted to explore the area by driving a rental car around the Yucatan Peninsula.

 This post contains compensated links.

-The drive from the Cancun airport to our Playa Del Carmen Airbnb was nerve wracking and the first few day trips after that were no better.
-Slowly, but surely, driving became less stressful and even somewhat enjoyable.
+Slowly, but surely, driving in Mexico became less stressful and even somewhat enjoyable.
 There is a method to the ‘madness’ of driving in Mexico and once you understand the flow of it all, it becomes a lot easier.
-Here are a few things which will get you up to speed faster…

 The speed bumps shaped like a triangle with the top cut off are actually crosswalks – they often have a pedestrian sign next to them.
 It seems that most of the time drivers will stop for pedestrians at these cross walks, but this isn’t always the case, so be careful if you are walking!